MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_08-Manage_Virtual_Machines.md

      >**Note**: Detaching removes the disk from the VM but keeps it in storage for later use.

-1. In the azure portal, search for and select `Disks`.
+1. In the azure portal, search and select `Disks`.
 From the list of disks, select the **vm1-disk1** object.

     >**Note:** The **Overview** blade also provides performance and usage information for the disk.